 - 1 cup sliced fresh mushrooms

-- Bake 45-55 minutes or until a knife inserted near center comes out clean.
+- Bake on a lower oven rack 15 minutes.
+Reduce oven setting to 350°; bake until a knife inserted in the center comes out clean, 25-30 minutes.
+(Cover edge loosely with foil if necessary to prevent overbrowning.)
 Let stand 10 minutes before cutting.
 Yield: 8 servings.

 "I used egg beaters and cheese. works wonderful and lowers the calories and cholesterol.
 I agree about the 2 pies. family loves this on Sundays."

 "Delicious!
 It makes two full pies.
 My kids love it, too.
 Great for dinner or brunch!"

 "Added bell peppers and garlic to the onion mixture.
 Followed the rest of the recipe...delicious"